Patient Discovery

 Invitation sent by a provider to patient email.
 This will link to Patient Discovery app

-If the patient access this page from the email, the passcode will be prefilled, if not they will have to input the code manually from the email
+If the patient accessed this page from the email, the pass-code will be pre-filled, if not they will have to input the code manually from the email

 Syncing to EHR, all the patient information is already gather.
 To confirm that the user signing up is the user syncing with the EHR, the user has to confirm date of birth and add a password for future logins.